AilenDeSantis/AilenDeSantis/README.md

 ### Hi there 👋

+I have a degree in Film and TV, piano teacher, and full stack developer student at Henry.
+I like to travel and record the places in photos that I post on Insta

 <!--
 **AilenDeSantis/AilenDeSantis** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.